Tune into warnings!

 It is for use in a range of emergency situations, including extreme weatehr events and bushfires.
 You are not charged and will not have to pay for the alert.
 Importantly, you cannot opt out of receiving emergency alerts.

-If you receive an Emergency Alert, you need to listen carefully to the advice provided and ac31 January, 2017ine.
+If you receive an Emergency Alert, you need to listen carefully to the advice provided and act immediately.
 You may be directed to finalise prepartions, secure items around your home, shelter in place or commence evacuation to your predetermined safer location.
 For more information, visit the Disaster website.

 stop & listen: Standard Emergency Warning Signal